11 Best Places in Florida to Visit – A Resident’s List

 For a more formal dining experience, the Old City House Inn and Restaurant is an old stable that has been converted into a fine dining Inn.
 A newcomer to the restaurant scene is Sainte George Restaurant.
 We had an excellent experience at this Euro-American restaurant.

-Hotels in St. Augustine are comparatively inexpensive along hotel row on Avenida Menendez Street.
+Hotels in St. Augustine are comparatively inexpensive along Hotel Row on Avenida Menéndez Street.
 Hilton, Best Western and other chains have hotels in St. Augustine.
 Plenty of Bed & Breakfast operations are found in Old Town.

 Our favorite hotel is the Casa Monica, part of Marriott’s Autograph Collection.
 This downtown hotel is a throwback to the days when all hotels were in the downtown retail area.
 The Casa Monica is within walking distance of most historical sites.